-Ready to check out the basement paint colors we selected to create a warm and welcoming family room?
-I put my own paint selection process to the test!
+Ready to check out the neutral basement paint colors we selected to create a warm and welcoming family room?

 Of course, I followed my own advice when it came to selecting the perfect paint colors.

-For the main walls, I was looking for something neutral with a bit of a grey undertone.
+For the main walls, I was looking for something in a lighter neutral (there’s only one small window) with a bit of a grey undertone.
 Cashmere (SR-13) seemed to be the color that read a bit grey but still maintained a bit of warmth.

 For the TV wall, I decided to go with a deep grey colour.
 My hope is that it will blend better with the TV and speakers so they are less of a focal point in the room.
 I also prefer watching TV screens in front of a dark background colour.
 You?

 Thunderstorm (SR-72) is a grey that changes depending on the light, from grey to green to blue.
 I think it’s the perfect complement to the grey quartz countertop we’re planning on installing in the snack bar area, as well as some of the accents and artwork we plan on adding to the room.